Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/MapViewInsetsApp/README.md

 The application starts with a `Map` with no insets specifed.
 Use the corresponding text fields to specify left, right, top or bottom insets.
 The attribution bar at the bottom reacts to the inset values specified.
 The `Reset Insets` button resets all the insets.

-For more information on the composable `MapView` component and how it works, see it's [Readme](../../toolkit/geoview-compose/README.md).
+For more information on the composable `MapView` component and how it works, see its [Readme](../../toolkit/geoview-compose/README.md).